-This storage MUST be the one and only place where such mappings are stored for the message object and all its sub-objects.
-The storage MUST be named "nameid_version1.0".
+This storage is the one and only place where such mappings are stored for the Message object and all its sub-objects.
+The storage MUST be named " nameid version1.0".

 2.2.3.1 Property ID to Property Name Mapping